PelionIoT/pelion-ready-example/README.md

 ## Getting started with the application

-This is a summary of the process for developers to get started and get a device connected to Pelion IoT Device Management.
+This is a summary of the process for developers to get started and get a device connected to Pelion Device Management Client.

 ### Mbed Online IDE

 1. Import the application into the Online IDE.
-2. Add the API key to establish connection to Pelion Device Management.
+2. Add the API key to establish connection.
 3. Install the developer certificate.
 4. Compile and program.